544 Rood Avenue, Room 100

-If the county accepts ACH as a deposit or payment method, funds transfers can be made electronically, on this website, using the ACH deposit/payment wizard.
-ACH deposits should be made early so keypunch errors can be corrected prior to the due date (November 1, 2019, by 4:00 p.m.).
+If you are using ACH as a deposit or payment method, funds transfers can be made electronically, on the real auction website, using the ACH deposit/payment wizard.
+ACH deposits should be made early so keypunch errors can be corrected prior to the due date.

-Cash or certified funds may also be accepted, however, these forms of payments must be delivered to the Mesa County Treasurer’s office in the time allotted (November 6, 2019, by 4:00 p.m.).
+Cash or certified funds may also be accepted, however, these forms of payments must be delivered to the Mesa County Treasurer’s office in the time allotted.

 The sale of a tax lien certificate is considered complete when funds have been received by the Treasurer and credited to the bidder.
 Until the sale is complete, no certificates will be awarded or issued.